iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 As always, as stated in *1B.3 Knowing The Rules*, you are obligated to know the updated IUF rules and reading this document does not serve as a replacement for reading the new rulebook.
 This document simply wishes to give a quick but thorough list of the differences.

 Prior to changes made by the 2016 IUF Rulebook Committee, the whole rulebook has been reorganzied.
 In the reorganization process, no rules were changed.
 A [full write-up](https://unicycling.org/2016/10/07/iuf-rulebook-reorganization/) of the proccess and the new structure can be found on the IUF Blog.
-A very simple explanation of the reorganization processes is that each chapter is now split up into four subchapters:
+A very simple explanation of the reorganization processes is that each chapter is now split up into four subchapters: *Overview*, *Competitor Rules*, *Judges and Officials Rules*, and *Event Organizer Rules*.
-Overview
-Competitor Rules
-Judges and Officials Rules
-Event Organizer Rules

 Some organizational and administrative rule changes have been omitted from this document.